MoS$_2$ flake as a van der Waals homostructure: luminescence properties and optical anisotropy: Emission properties

-To quantify the optical anisotropy, we have studied how the polarization of the normally incident light changes when it is transmitted though the vdW homostructure at room temperature.
-As the polarization of the linearly polarized incident light was rotated with respect to the sample, the following components of the transmitted spectrum were measured: polarized along ($I_{\parallel}$) and perpendicular ($I_{\perp}$) to the incident light polarization, polarized along the axes rotated by $45^\circ$ with respect to the incident light polarization ($I_{1,2}$), and polarized circularly ($I_{\sigma_\pm}$).
-From that, the full set of the Stokes parameters can be calculated according to
+Finally, we studied the PL polarization.
+The excitation was performed by the light with a certain linear polarization, while the PL spectra were recorded in six different polarizations: polarized along ($I_{\parallel}$) and perpendicular ($I_{\perp}$) to the incident light polarization, polarized along the axes rotated by $\pm 45^\circ$ with respect to the incident light polarization ($I_{1,2}$), and polarized circularly ($I_{\sigma_\pm}$).
+From these spectra, the full set of the Stokes parameters can calculated according to